AWegnerGitHub/awegnergithub.github.io-content/2023_01_01_chatgpt_codesignal_questions.md

 basic puzzles during the interview process.

 I can already hear people saying that they do face to face coding, so this would never work in their process.
-You may be right, but ask yourselves this: do you developers do face to face coding in their day to day work?
+You may be right, but ask yourselves this: do your developers do face to face coding in their day to day work?
 If not, why are you evaluating your candidates with that type of pressure?

 Adjust your interview process to reflect what you actually need your candidates to demonstrate.
 A puzzle isn't real work.
 Give them a real problem to talk through with your team.
 Evaluate their ability to solve a real problem so that you can learn about their thought processes, how they approach